-Allegations regarding scientific misconduct by AGU members or authors in connection with AGU activities (publications, presentation, and other official duties) must be submitted in writing either directly to the chair of the Ethics Committee or to firstname.lastname@example.org.
+Allegations regarding misconduct by AGU members or authors in connection with AGU activities (publications, presentation, and other official duties) must be submitted in writing either directly to the chair of the Ethics Committee or to email@example.com.
 The chair will consider the allegations and determine if a full investigation by the Ethics Committee is warranted.
 All parties will be bound to treat all documents and information with the highest degree of confidentiality throughout and after the process.
 Failure to do so is deemed a serious breach of these guidelines.
+Please see more information outlining the roles and process for investigations.

 The allegation must contain the following information: